fwheinz/pg1exercises/README.md

 - Click on the green button **<> Code**
 - Click on the green button **Create codespace on main**
 - **Important:** Be patient!
 Wait until all elements on the screen are settled.
 This may take up to 10 minutes.
+- If the container creation fails and your container is in recovery mode, rebuild the container by clicking into the search field above, choose **"Show and run commands"** and then **"Codespaces: Rebuild Container"**.
+Do a **"Full Rebuild"** there.

 Start coding: